 Another digression!
 There is the inward journey too.
 I must not forget that; I am not just doing this for those juicy Twitch ad revenues.
 I am here to discover!
 To make some kind of weird history.
 To meet my maker (one of them at least, heh).
 And maybe even learn his language.
+(Jewels can expect this journal to be posted on the blog by the second week of November!)

-Heene is not just any spirit, he is my blood.
-My father's father was named Frederick Samuel Heene I and he was born right here in Lawrence, Massachusetts.
+Heene I and he was born right here in Lawrence, Massachusetts.
 He was married to a dressmaker and was a stern father of four.
 Heene worked for much of his life as a biotechnician for Charm Sciences.
 He studied microbiology and helped make various antibiotics that are still heavily used today.